 - The German-speaking journalists in our sample reported less pressure to engage, while the journalists in Taiwan often did not see interacting with their audience as an important part of their jobs.

 Almost all of the journalists we interviewed reported experiencing some form of harassment online that focused on their person, gender, or sexuality.
 “It was not criticism of my work; it was actually the destruction of my person,” recalled an online editor who worked for a German news organization.
-It’s worth noting that for most of our sample, we did not specifically seek out women who had experienced harassment, although the German research team did intentionally look for women who had those experiences for its seven interviews.

-Journalists in our sample said the attacks were most virulent when they covered stories on topics normally associated with men, such as automobiles or video gaming.
+Journalists said the attacks were most virulent when they covered stories on topics normally associated with men, such as automobiles or video gaming.
 Divisive topics, such as immigration, race, feminism, or politics, also seemed to elicit greater abuse.
 For example, a U.S. journalist said she faced denigration when she covered a story on the Black Lives Matter movement, which highlights abuse of African Americans at the hands of police.
 “The F word was hurled at me in a way that I have never experienced before.
 It was a frenzy,” she said.

 Similarly, a British video producer encountered intense harassment, filled with references to her gender, when she produced a story about Halal certification, a process that ensures food has been prepared according to Islamic law.
-“They made some really horrible, racist comments that I should go join ISIS.
-I even received comments about the color of my hair being blonde, so how can I be intelligent in any sort of way?” she recalled.
+She recalled: “They made some really horrible, racist comments that I should go join ISIS.
+I even received comments about the color of my hair being blonde, so how can I be intelligent in any sort of way?”